 Obliged for many companies, LAN employees play a variety of roles in the service.
 This includes backing up data, troubleshooting, and installing software.

-It is important for LAN professionals to have strong and up-to-date knowledge of computer systems and technology, such as basic training in network technology or the like.
+LAN professionals need to have strong and up-to-date knowledge of computer systems and technology, such as basic training in network technology or the like.

 Recommended: Chekkt or Discover Cloud | A Complete Guide